gottfriedsz/falsehoods-quantum/README.md

    Yes, in quantum computing, qubits can exist in a superposition of states, which means they can be in a combination of both 0 and 1 simultaneously.
 This is one of the fundamental properties of quantum mechanics that distinguishes it from classical computing.
 A classical bit can represent either a 0 or a 1, but not both at the same time.
 However, a qubit can represent a complex combination of 0 and 1.
 This superposition allows quantum computers to perform certain calculations more efficiently than classical computers.

 FQ16.
-With entangled qubits you can send information faster than speed of light.
+With entangled qubits you can send information faster than the speed of light.

+Entanglement is a quantum phenomenon where the properties of two particles become correlated in such a way that the state of one particle instantaneously affects the state of another, regardless of the distance between them.
+However, this doesn't allow for faster-than-light communication.

+Here is why:
+1. Measurement outcomes of the entangled particles are random and you cannot control which state you get.
+2. The results of the measurements are correlated, but there is no way to send a specific message.
+The correlation comes after the comparison, which needs a classical communication channel.
+3. No-Faster-Than-Light causality: even though the effect is instantaneous, no actual information is transmitted and causality is preserved.

+It's worth noting that quantum entanglement has potential applications in the field of quantum communication (like quantum key distribution) and quantum computing, but it doesn't provide a way around the speed-of-light barrier for communication.

 FQ18.
 The cat in Schrödinger's thought experiment really died.